 That makes for the most ambitious game expansion we’ve ever published, by far.
 You’ll need our Second World War at Sea: Bismarck, Second World War at Sea: Arctic Convoy and Second World War at Sea: Sea of Iron games to play all of the scenarios included.
-To avoid confusion with our boxed games, we’re not going to sell Plan Z through distribution.
-The only place to get it is direct from Avalanche Press.

-We’re going to do our very best to stuff this box with as much gaming fun as we can muster.
+We’ve done our very best to stuff this box with as much gaming fun as we can muster.
 The scenario book follows the story-arc format we’ve been using in books like Royal Netherlands Navy: using the scenario set to advance the story of this naval war that never was.
 With the ship data and the special rules placed in their own booklets, there’s plenty of space to provide a lots and lots of story (with plenty of scenario action along the way).

 Plan Z is built around the German Navy’s plan to build a large surface fleet of battleships, cruisers and destroyers to challenge the Royal Navy in the North Atlantic, known as Plan Z. The plan had little likelihood of coming to fruition, filling a political role as a carrot extended to the German Navy and heavy industry as well as a political bargaining chip to be easily cast aside during re-armament talks with the United Kingdom.
 The admirals don’t seem to have understood that, and to have actually thought they stood a good chance of building their new fleet.